Troubleshooting

 Check file extraction

-- Theme files should be at root of ZIP, not nested in extra folders
+- Theme files should be at the correct level, not nested in extra folders

 Permission denied errors